 Why Adults Should Be More Like Children

 We needed to know if Brayden could complete the trek for two reasons.
-First, Summit Adventure is endeavoring to design family-friendly international courses full of the outdoor adventure that makes experiences distinctly Summit-like, yet workable for kids aged 8-12.
+First, Summit Adventure is endeavoring to design family-friendly international courses full of the outdoor adventure that makes experiences distinctly Summit-like, yet workable for kids ages 8-12.
 Our Patagonia itinerary was both difficult and beautiful, so we needed Brayden’s opinion.
-Would the challenges be worth the scenery and experiences in a nine-year old’s mind?
+Would the challenges be worth the scenery and experiences in a nine-year-old’s mind?

 Second, we figured if Brady could handle the physicality of our itinerary, then the participants might also.
 After all, Summit exists to push people out of their comfort zones into learning zones where they must rely on God and others for help.
 Of course, if we push too hard with activities or experiences, we risk driving folks into the twilight zone–a place where, like in the old television show, the abnormal takes over and learning shuts down.
 Not good.

 With that in mind, I watched Brayden as he hiked extremely well the day we trudged up 15 steep kilometers.
 He rambled on for three more days to complete the trek.
 Then he did it all over again a week later!
 Another day, he rock climbed.
 Needless to say, his physical feats amazed us adults.

 Brayden’s interpersonal successes impressed me even more.
 Hanging out with college students over twice his age 24/7 would challenge any nine-year-old.
 Yet he quickly adapted to community life with 18 people much older than him, sharing and listening with remarkable clarity and maturity.
 I often heard him asking participants how they were doing, and then discussing their answers as if he was 10 years older.